endlessloop2/electrumx/docs/HOWTO.rst

                  older versions likely are fine.
 `x11_hash`_      Only required for DASH.
 Python X11 Hash package.
 Only
                  required if for Dash.
 Version 1.4 tested.
+`scrypt`_        Only required for Scrypt.
+Python Scrypted Hash package.
+Required by Teslacoin
 ================ ========================

 You need to be running a non-pruning bitcoin daemon with::